Control Infrastructure for a Pulsed Ion Accelerator: Introduction

+In the following paragraphs, we will give a short overview of the accelerator and its operation principle.
+We will then focus on the control infrastructure, explaining the design goals that resulted in the hardware and software choices that are used in this experiment, especially the database backend and the message broker.

-The Neutralized Drift Compression Experiment II (NDCX-II) is a high current, short pulse induction type linear ion accelerator at the Lawrence Berkeley National Laboratory (LBNL)\cite{nima-733-226, Lidia2015}.
-After a recent upgrade, it provides around $10^{10}-10^{11}$ ions per pulse at a beam energy of \unit[1.2]{MeV} in a pulse duration of \unit[1-2]{ns} in a millimeter beam spot\cite{Seidl2015}.
-This corresponds to a peak current of \unit[~1]{A}.
-Ongoing improvements will increase this to around \unit[80]{A} where intense, short ion pulses will uniformly heat a few micron thick foils to temperatures of about \unit[1]{eV}, enabling precision studies of phase transitions in materials and access to transient states of warm dense matter..
-The main concept of the accelerator is to start with a beam of about \unit[700]{ns} bunch duration where space charge effects are small and then compress the beam by applying voltage ramps in acceleration gaps.
-These acceleration stages increase the beam energy and also provide a velocity tilt to the beam (they are designed so that ions arriving later will get a higher velocity).
-Using consecutive drift sections after these acceleration gaps leads to drift-compression of the beam to shorter bunch durations.
-The \unit[~10]{m} long accelerator consists of seven acceleration gaps and drift sections that compress the beam to a length of \unit[70]{ns} and an energy of \unit[~350]{keV}, followed by five Blumlein compressors that will provide a strong velocity tilt and a total beam energy of the aforementioned \unit[1.2]{MeV}.
-At this point, space charge effects in the beam would cause the beam diameter and bunch length to expand rapidly and prevent a strong focusing of the beam (in time as well as in space).
-To neutralize the space charge effects the last Blumlein gap is followed by a plasma filled drift section.
-The electrons in the plasma neutralize the space charge of the beam and allow the velocity tilt in the beam to compress the beam to bunch length of \unit[2]{ns}, a strong focusing (\unit[8]{T}) magnet combined with the neutralized space charge allows focusing the beam to a spot size of \unit[~1]{mm}.
-The system also contains 28 solenoid magnets ($\unit[<4]{T}$) along the beamline for beam transport as well as inductive beam pickups and beam position monitors.
-Further diagnostics are available in the target chamber (Faraday cups, scintillator, fiber coupled streak spectrometer, etc.)
+The Neutralized Drift Compression Experiment II (NDCX-II) is a high current, short pulse induction-type linear ion accelerator at the Lawrence Berkeley National Laboratory (LBNL)\cite{nima-733-226, Seidl2016}.
+After a recent upgrade\cite{Ji2015}, it provides around $10^{10}$--$10^{11}$ ions per pulse at a beam energy of \unit[1.2]{MeV} over a pulse duration of \unit[1--2]{ns} in a millimeter beam spot\cite{Seidl2015}.
+This corresponds to a peak current of \unit[$\sim$1]{A}.
+Ongoing improvements aim to increase the peak current to around \unit[80]{A}, where intense, short ion pulses will uniformly heat foils a few microns thick to temperatures of about \unit[1]{eV}, enabling precision studies of phase transitions in materials and access to transient states of warm dense matter.
+The main concept of the accelerator is to start with a \unit[$\sim$700]{ns}-long pulsed beam where space charge effects are small, and then compress the pulses by applying voltage ramps in acceleration gaps.
+These acceleration stages increase the beam energy and also give the beam a velocity tilt (the design is such that ions arriving later will receive a higher velocity).
+Using a drift section after each acceleration gap results in drift-compression of the beam to shorter bunch durations.
+In the \unit[$\sim$10]{m}-long accelerator there are seven acceleration gaps and seven drift sections that together compress the beam pulses to a length of \unit[70]{ns} and give the beam an energy of \unit[$\sim$350]{keV}.